VISTALL/VISTALL/README.md

 ### About

-My name is Valery aka VISTALL, living in Saint Petersburg.
+My name is Valery aka VISTALL, living in Tbilisi, Georgia.

 ### Current Job